 The GHS hazard pictograms, signal word and hazard statements should be located together on the label.
 The actual label format or layout is not specified in the GHS.
-National authorities may choose to specify where information should appear on the label or allow supplier discretion.
-Figure 4.12 shows an example of a GHS label for the fictional product "ToxiFlam".
-The core GHS label elements are expected to replace the need for the array of different labels shown earlier for ToxiFlam.
-(Figure 4.8 also illustrates the GHS label elements.)
+Competent authorities may choose to specify where information should appear on the label or allow supplier discretion.

+Figure 4.5 shows an example of a GHS label for the fictional product "ToxiFlam".
+The core GHS label elements are expected to replace the need for different labels.

-Figure 4.12 Example of GHS Inner Container Label (e.g. bottle inside a shipping box)
+Figure 4.5 Example of GHS Inner Container Label (e.g. bottle inside a shipping box)

 There has been discussion about the size of GHS pictograms and the idea that a GHS pictogram might be confused with a transport pictogram or "diamond".
-Transport pictograms (Table 4.10) are different in appearance than the GHS pictograms (Table 4.9).
+Transport pictograms (Figure 4.3) are different in appearance than the GHS pictograms (Figure 4.2).
 Annex 7 of the Purple Book explains how the GHS pictograms are expected to be proportional to the size of the label text.
 Also, transport pictograms need to have minimum dimensions as prescribed in the applicable transport regulations.

 Several arrangements for GHS labels are also provided in Annex 7 of the Purple Book.
-Figure 4.13 shows an arrangement for a combination packaging with an outer shipping box and inner bottles.
+Figure 4.6 shows an arrangement for a combination packaging with an outer shipping box and inner bottles.
 The shipping box has a transportation pictogram.
 The inner bottles have a GHS label with a GHS pictogram.
 However, on inner packagings the GHS symbol may be replaced by the TDG symbol of the same hazard as well.

 For a container such as a 55 gallon drum, the transport required markings and pictograms may be combined with the GHS label elements or presented separately.
-In Figure 4.14 a label arrangement for a single packaging such as a 55 gallon drum is shown.
-Pictograms and markings required by the transport regulations as well as GHS label and non-duplicative GHS pictogram are shown on the drum.
+In Figure 4.7 a label arrangement for a single packaging such as a 55 gallon drum is shown.
+Pictograms and markings required by the transport regulations as well as GHS label and nonduplicative GHS pictogram are shown on the drum.